 The East Exit of Kanazawa Station.
 Escalators in front of the exit go underground to the Hokutetsu Kanazawa Station

-The West Exit is also called the Kanazawa Port Exit (or Kanazawa-Ko Guchi).
+The West Exit is also called the Kanazawa Port Gate (or Kanazawa-Ko Guchi).
 There are some hotels and car rental offices on this side of the station.
-At the West Exit bus terminal you can catch Willer Express buses for Tokyo and buses for Komatsu Airport.
+At the West Exit bus terminal you can catch buses for Komatsu Airport from stop #3.
+Some long-distance bus services use west-side stops, so check your boarding point before going to the bus terminal.

 The west side of Kanazawa Station

 Inside the station building there is a central concourse that runs directly between the east and west exits.
 All of the railway station facilities run along the south side of this concourse.
-These railway facilities are divided into two main areas: local lines and shinkansen lines.
-The local lines are closer to the west side of the station.
-The shinkansen lines are just inside the east side of the station.
+These railway facilities are divided into two main areas: conventional lines and Shinkansen lines.
+The conventional-line gates and platforms are closer to the west side of the station.
+The Shinkansen gates and platforms are just inside the east side of the station.

 The central concourse